x1ra/evm-telegram-tip-bot/README.md

 ---

 ## 🧩 Overview
-The **EVM Telegram Tip Bot** is a managed tipping solution built for projects on EVM-compatible chains.
+The **EVM Telegram Tip Bot** is a managed tipping bot built for projects on EVM-compatible chains.
-Users can send tokens directly in Telegram chats with simple commands like:  /tip 1
+Community members in groups can send tokens directly in Telegram chats with simple commands like:  /tip 1

 Each deployment is **custom branded** for the project’s token, hosted securely, and maintained for continuous uptime.